Perfect Participles

 Perfect Participles VS. Present Participles

-In addition to differences in their structure and formation, perfect participles and present participles are used in different contexts as well.
+In addition to differences in their structure and formation, perfect participles and present participles also are used in different contexts.

-Perfect participles are used to indicate that an action was completed before another specific action in the main clause.
+Perfect participles are used to indicate that an action was completed before the action of the main clause.

-However, if the earlier action occurred at the same time or nearly the same time as the second action, we typically use present participles instead of perfect participles.
+However, if one action occurred at the same time or nearly the same time as the second action, we typically use present participles instead of perfect participles.
 For example:

 Having sat down, he turned on the TV. → Sitting down, he turned on the TV.